Quitzelcoat/Portfolio/README.md

 10. Make cards of the colors as well.
 11. Make the typeography intractable as well.
 The cards of the colors as well should be reactable.
 12. Check the contact page if there is any animation needed to be added.
+13. Link to clandely and also write all the text and different links places.
-13. Create the rainbow effect on moving the cursor.
+14. Create the rainbow effect on moving the cursor.

 ## Colors: